 - Responsible entities within the operating context of their business will need to consider what is 'practicable' for their business.
-'So far as it is reasonably practicable' allows entities an opportunity to determine how they address material risk and relevant impact in relation to their business size, maturity and income. - For example, the RMP Rules do not contemplate that a small business compared with a large business will undertake the same measures to consider minimising or eliminating material risk, due to their differing operational context. - The Cyber and Infrastructure Security Centre will take this into consideration when evaluating responsible entities' critical risk management program, and not hold every entity to the same standards, understanding the diversity of industry. - Responsible entities should seek to minimise or eliminate material risk where it is reasonably practicable in order to secure their critical infrastructure asset.
+'So far as it is reasonably practicable' allows entities an opportunity to determine how they address material risk and relevant impact in relation to their business size, maturity and income. - For example, the RMP Rules do not contemplate that a small business compared with a large business will undertake the same measures to consider minimising or eliminating material risk, due to their differing operational context. - The Cyber and Infrastructure Security Centre will take this into consideration and not hold every entity to the same standards, understanding the diversity of industry. - Responsible entities should seek to minimise or eliminate material risk where it is reasonably practicable in order to secure their critical infrastructure asset.